View Goldie Weddington's Obituary on portsmouth-dailytimes.com and share memories

 Goldie was a proud member of Plymouth Heights Church of the Nazarene in Franklin Furnace, where she worshipped and praised her God.
 She was also a member of the New Boston Kiwanis.

-Also preceding her in death were her brothers, Henry, Edward and Kenneth Whitely and sister, Rose May and May Bennett.
+Also preceding her in death were her husband, Reverend William Weddington; brothers, Henry, Edward and Kenneth Whitely and sister, Rose May and May Bennett.

 Surviving are a daughter, Faye Weddington of Wheelersburg.

-A Celebration of Goldie's Life will be held at Plymouth Heights Church of the Nazrene with Rev. Andy Ramey officiating.
+A Celebration of Goldie's Life will be held at 10:30 a.m. on Wednesday, June 12th, at Plymouth Heights Church of the Nazarene with Rev. Andy Ramey officiating.
 Burial will be in Memorial Burial Park.

 Faye will receive guests at Brant's from 4:00 p.m. until 6:00 p.m. on Tuesday.